jaminthorns/vscode-gitterm/ideas.md

 Whenever a file at a commit is opened, it's not straightforward to get back to the working copy version of that file (if it exists).

+# Add code lens for files at a commit 🤔

+There's not much indication that you're viewing a file at a commit besides the read-only icon and the commit actions button.
+It might be nice to have a code lens at the top of the file that shows some commit info.
+The command for it would just be commit actions.